kmerckae/panda_safe_hrc_tutorial/source/doc/zed/zed.rst

    <a href="https://www.stereolabs.com/docs/ " target="_blank">introduction</a>

-First, read the general information about the |Stereolabs_ZED2_general| from Stereolabs.
-It shows with some pictures and videos what it can do and what its technical specification are.
+Read the general information about the |Stereolabs_ZED2_general| from Stereolabs to know for which problems this camera can be a solution and what its technical specification are.

 The ZED 2 camera comes with a Software Development Kit (SDK).
 Read the |Stereolabs_ZED2_SDK| documentation to know with which third-party libraries and environments it can be interfaced and on which platforms you can run it.

-Afterwards, we recommend to read the |Stereolabs_ZED2_SDK_intro| before continuing.
+After reading the general information about the camera and the ZED SDK, we recommend to read the |Stereolabs_ZED2_SDK_intro| before continuing.

-.. _ZED2_GettingStarted:

 Getting started
 ----------------